aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 $ amplify init
 ```

-The CLI guides you through some options for your project.
-Select 'Ionic' as your framework:
+The CLI guides you through the options for your project.
+Select 'Ionic' as your framework when prompted:
 ```console
   Please tell us about your project
   ?
 What javascript framework are you using